-In addition to discounts on fuel, the CFN Network also provides access to industry-leading controls that help manage your fuel program.
+In addition to discounts on fuel, card holders also get access to industry-leading controls that help manage your fuel program.
 You can set up specific controls for each card individually or create rules for your entire fleet.
 Limit purchases by gallons per transaction, day, week, or month, disallow specific fuel types, and restrict spending to the hours and days that your business operates.
 By setting these specific limits, you can ensure drivers are following your fueling policy and prevent misuse.

 With your program, you will also receive access to an online account to track your purchases, generate reports, and add, update or cancel cards.
 These tools minimize the workload for both your fleet and accounting teams.

 For those operating in industries that receive exemptions like buses, agriculture, and municipalities, the CFN companies can automatically apply these to your purchase.
 For industries that use off-road equipment or have a separate tank for refrigeration, you can purchase off-road or dyed diesel, which withholds the state taxes normally used to maintain roads.
 Alternatively, you can setup tracking that will easily identify fuel used in off-road and simplify filing of your off-road refund.
 These off-road reports are extremely popular within the trucking, construction, garbage disposal, and tank transport industries.